taidg/muzzle/README.md

       -p, --password PASS  set password

 ## Example
-To encrypt a compress and encrypt a file using xz and muzzle run:
+To compress and encrypt a file using xz and muzzle run:

     xz --compress - < myfile | muzzle --encrypt > myfile.xz.muz